pedromsantos/ts-kata/src/18_SocialNetwork/README.md

 - Non-existing users should be created as they post their first message.
 - The application should not start with a pre-defined list of users.

-IMPORTANT: Focus on writing the best code you can produce.
-Do not rush.
-Take as much time as you need; there is no deadline.

 ## Unit vs Integration vs Acceptance vs E2E Testing

 |                       | **Unit**                    | **Integration aka contract**                            | **Acceptance aka system**                           | **E2e aka functional**                                      |